Recruiting Guides

 How Does College Recruiting Actually Work?
 The Full System Explained

-The college recruiting process has 8 steps, specific rules by sport and division, and a timeline that starts earlier than most families expect.
-Here's how the whole system works.
+8 steps, sport-specific rules, and a timeline that starts earlier than most families expect.
+How the recruiting system works from first email to signing day.

 College Recruiting Platforms: What You Actually Need and What You're Being Sold